ResAct: Reinforcing Long-term Engagement in Sequential Recommendation with Residual Actor: Introduction

 To mitigate the aforementioned challenges, we propose to learn a recommendation policy that is close to, but better than, the online-serving policy.
-In this way, i) we can collect sufficient data near the learned policy so that state-action values can be properly estimated; and ii) there is no need to perform online exploration.
+In this way, i) we can collect sufficient data near the learned policy so that state-action values can be properly estimated; and ii) there is no need to perform online interaction.
 However, directly learning such a policy is quite difficult since we need to perform optimization in the entire policy space.
-Instead, our method, ResAct, achieves it by first reconstructing the online behaviors of previous recommendation models, and then improving upon the predictions by imposing a residual.
+Instead, our method, ResAct, achieves it by first reconstructing the online behaviors of previous recommendation models, and then improving upon the predictions via a \textbf{Res}idual \textbf{Act}or.
 The original optimization problem is decomposed into two sub-tasks which are easier to solve.
-Furthermore, to better representations, two information-theoretical regularizers are designed to confirm the expressiveness and conciseness of features.
-We conduct experiments on a real-world dataset consisting of millions of sessions.
-The results show that ResAct significantly outperforms the state-of-the-art baselines in various long-term engagement optimization tasks.
+Furthermore, to learn better representations, two information-theoretical regularizers are designed to confirm the expressiveness and conciseness of features.
+We conduct experiments on a benchmark dataset and a real-world dataset consisting of tens of millions of recommendation requests.
+The results show that ResAct significantly outperforms previous state-of-the-art methods in various long-term engagement optimization tasks.